 Things ended horribly for the monarchs in France and Russia.
 Whether they end the same way for Maduro remains to be seen.
 However, watching live stream from the border hot spots between Venezuela and Columbia, it is obvious that the common people, those most in need of food and medicine, stand on the front line.
 They have been teargassed and shot at.
 They have been beaten.
 They have watched as members of Maduro’s Guardia Nacional set fire to the aid trucks.

-Still, it’s not a stretch to wonder whether these confrontations are staged (see video below).
-It’s as if a problem has been set before us in the form of innocent people being attacked by Maduro’s thugs.
+Still, it’s not a stretch to wonder whether these confrontations are staged.
+It’s as if a problem has been set before us in the form of innocent people attacked by Maduro’s thugs.
 The solution will be to call in troops to rescue them.
 Then Juan Guaidó, head of the National Assembly, can call for elections to replace Maduro.
-Guaidó probably will run, which is worrisome in itself, since he looks as if he can barely grow facial hair.
+Guaidó probably will run, which is worrisome, since he looks as if he can barely grow facial hair.
 Would he take orders from someone else?
 If so, from whom?
 Mike Pence, who has threatened the Maduro regime publicly?
 John Bolton, Trump’s National Security Advisor?